maduarte95/webSFT/README.md

 ## Customization

-To adjust stage durations, modify the `server/callbacks.js` file.
+To adjust stage durations, modify the `server/callbacks.js` file (set to 10s for testing).